aerospike/aerospike-monitoring/tests/README.md

 these test-cases are python3 based and required json and deepdiff packages to execute

 ## Test groups
-- Dashboards
+- Dashboards - Contains testcases involving dashboards.
-  - This file contains the testcases involving dashboards.this is the first in hierechy and we start with this file but it is not cumpolsury that we need to use dashboards file first,each of them is completely independent from each other.
     - test_dashboard_count
-      - we check the count of number of dashboard_name and dashboard_file to check if the count has changed between baseline and mock
+      - compares the count of "dashboard name" (example: Set Dashboard) in a "dashboard file" (example: set.json) with baseline data
     - test_dashboard_names
-     - we check if dashboard_name or dashboard_file has been modified in mock compared to the old and list the list the changes
+     -  compares the "dashboard name" in "dashboard file" has been modified with baseline
 - Rows
   - This file contains the testcases involving rows.this is next in line after dashboards.
     - test_row_count
-      - we check the count of number of row_title and row_id to check if the count has changed between baseline and mock
+      - we check the count of number of row_title and row_id to check if the count has modified in latest dashboard
     - test_row_names
       - we check if row_id or row_title has been modified in mock compared to the old and list the list the changes
 - Panels